liteapi-travel/java-sdk/README.md

 ## List of available currencies

-The API returns all available currency codes along with its name and the list of supported countries that the currency applies to.
+The getCurrencies function returns all available currency codes along with its name and the list of supported countries that the currency applies to.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java